KyberNetwork/developer-portal/docs/guide-automatedreserves.md

 #### Notes
 1. The sequence of migrating to Ganache can be seen in the migration scripts under `workshop/migrations`.
 2. The migration scripts or Ganache snapshot uses test tokens.
 New test tokens can be configured in `workshop/contracts/mockTokens`.
-3. For more information on how to change/add the set rates functionality, refer to [this section](guide-automatedreserves.md#step-2-deploying-contracts).

 ### `Step 1: Cloning the repository`